 Click "Publish" to make your tag live on your website

-Installation of the Heatmap Conversion Code Snippet on GTM
+Installing the Heatmap Conversion Code Snippet Pixel

-We want to inject the Heatmap Conversion Code Snippets (not the Heatmap Tracking Code Snippet) only when an event is triggered.
+We want to inject the Heatmap Conversion Code Snippets (not the theme.liquid Heatmap Tracking Code Snippet) only when an event is triggered.
 Below are the steps to have this done in GTM

 Step 1: Set Up a Custom Trigger